 Symptoms of Lordosis

-While lordosis frequently alters one’s appearance, many cases do not result in physical discomfort.
+While lordosis frequently alters one’s appearance, many cases do not result in physical discomfort and as such do not necessarily require treatment.
 However, in severe instances, lordosis can lead to a range of symptoms, including:

 In rare and more serious cases, lordosis can lead to neurological symptoms such as loss of bladder or bowel control, or sudden, severe leg pain or weakness.
 These symptoms are indicative of significant nerve involvement and require immediate medical attention.
 It is important for individuals experiencing such symptoms to seek evaluation and treatment to prevent further complications.